The below steps will ensure that Tricent has the required APIs and permissions enabled to work correctly on your Google Workspace domains.

 1.1 While logged on as a Google Workspace Admin open the Google Cloud Platform console at

-1.2 In the top menu, click the dropdown Select a project.
+1.2 In the top menu, click the project selector dropdown.

 1.3 Click New Project.